What is Your

 Costs for reservations vary, depending on the amenities offered.
 Standard campgrounds can include as little as a bathroom building and as much as a pool, game room, and basketball courts.
 What is your camping style—minimal or amenity-laden?
 You can find it all in Door County.
 Read on to see what options best suit your style!

 If you are looking for the most common variety of camping—the variety with a tent site you can drive to, a fire ring, and perhaps a picnic table—you’ll find plenty of options.
-The five state parks are favorite places to camp, but of course there are many private campgrounds that offer various additional amenities and scenery.
+Two of our five state parks (Potawatomi & Peninsula) are favorite places to camp, but of course there are many private campgrounds that offer various additional amenities and scenery.

 Hike-In Only Camping